solid/process/panels.md

 - [Simon Shapiro](https://github.com/SimonShapiro) <[simon.m.shapiro@gmail.com](mailto:simon.m.shapiro@gmail.com)> (@SimonShapiro)
 - [Sarven Capadisli](https://github.com/csarven) &lt;https://csarven.ca/#i&gt; (@csarven)
 - [Arne Hassel](http://github.com/megoth) <[arneh@inrupt.com](mailto:arneh@inrupt.com)> <@megoth_twitter>

+## Data Models
+Pertaining to core vocabularies and data shapes essential to a working ecosystem of data pods and applications.

+### Communication channels
+-

+### Panelists
+-

 ## Data Portability
 Pertaining to mechanisms that ensure the portability of data stored in a data pod such that it can be safely migrated between conformant Solid server implementations, as well as exported to other mediums.